Explicit model visualizations

 Discuss4Real - useful discussions

-Some method of judging the quality of the model and its intelligibility is needed.
+A method of judging the model quality and intelligibility is needed.

 To facilitate mass participation, i suggest an in-depth voting system that rates relevant nodes and relationships on 3 axes:

-For example, it may be true that nuclear waste in theory is dangerous for a million years, but if someone makes a subnode nuclear-waste->price connection by assuming armed 24/7 guard patrols for a million years, i would label that node and connection as Facts True and Disagree, since the facts and maths are true, but the proposed solution itself is stupid.
+For example, it may be true that nuclear waste in theory is dangerous for a million years, but if someone makes a subnode nuclear-waste to-> price connection by assuming armed 24/7 guard patrols for a million years, i would label that node and connection as Facts True and Disagree, since the facts and maths are true, but the proposed solution itself is stupid.

 This voting system should help steer humans in a more productive direction of discussion, as it will be clearer what exactly is controversial.

 To recap, the proposed system is software for creating models by selecting “core values”, then recursively atomizing it into distinct nodes and weighted relationships.
-Visually, the models would look similar to previous democracy or helmet examples.
-Each node and relationship can have its own multithreaded discussion attached so its existence and properties can be questioned and justified through discourse (and providing sources where applicable).
+Visually, the models look similar to previous democracy or helmet examples.
+Each node and relationship can have its own multithreaded discussion attached so its existence and properties can be questioned and justified.

-Each of these subnodes and its relationships are rated on perceived truth, agreement and quality of explanation so that discussion efforts can be focused on what actually matters.
-Through discussion guided changes and iteration, the models get more complex, and hopefully more accurate and less controversial.
+Each subnode and its relationships are rated on perceived truth, agreement and quality of explanation so that discussion efforts can be focused on what actually matters.
+Through discussion-guided changes and iteration, the models get more complex, and hopefully more accurate and less controversial.

-The end product is a robust, more or less accurate, publishable model that clearly shows how an approach (like nuclear or renewable energy) affects the core values.
+The end product is a robust, fairly accurate, publishable model that clearly shows how an approach (like nuclear or renewable energy) affects the core values.

 In theory, it's impossible to misunderstand each other if using this model, as any source of misunderstanding will be made clear through the use of such infrastructure, and then that specific node or relationship can be further analyzed and discussed.

-Now, all of this seems like an awful lot of work to use.
-And it is.
+All of this is a lot of work to use.
 But imagine what would happen if a system like this gets adopted, and results shared by even a few thousands of users with diverse opinions.
-By looking up any topic in the public finished model database, You can gain an understanding of the topics model - how different approaches affect the relevant core values, and exactly what (if anything) is controversial (and why), so you can easily update your own mental model with the distilled wisdom of modelling, discussing crowds.
+By looking up any topic in the public finished model database, You can gain an understanding of the topics model - how different approaches affect the relevant core values, and exactly what is controversial and why, so you can easily update your own mental model with the distilled wisdom of modelling, discussing crowds.

-Ideally, many of the currently controversial topics will, through using such a system result in an accurate model that most relevant people can agree and act upon, thus making discussions more useful.
+Ideally, many of the controversial topics will be solved with an accurate model that most relevant people can agree and act upon, thus making discussions more useful.

 Modelling and rationality in institutions

-The same software infrastructure, used in a different way, could help alleviate the problem of institutional decision inertia by documenting processes and their requirements/goals so that they can be reevaluated when conditions change.
+The same infrastructure used differently could alleviate institutional inertia by documenting processes and their requirements/goals so that they can be reevaluated when conditions change.

 How do humans make decisions?
-When faced with a new situation we have no previous knowledge of, we use first principles reasoning, basically starting from the most basic of basics and try to figure out how to combine them to solve some problem.
+When faced with a new situation we have no previous knowledge of, we use first principles reasoning, starting from the basics and try to figure out how to combine them to solve some problem.
+Once a solution is found, it is cached, and the next problem of higher order can be worked on using the cached conclusions.
+Figuring out the exact movements to walk is hard at first for the baby, but after walking is cached, moving from A to B can use the cached concept of walking without worrying about each and every step along the way.

-In this example, the conditions we cached before - the rules of mathematics - never change, however, in real life they constantly do.
-Chattel slavery was one very good method for cotton production in 1700s, but try that shit today and you will find your shareholders very unhappy, because mechanization is more effective, and societal norms have also changed which would affect your brand image somewhat.
+However, the first-principles conditions that led to the cached decisions change over time.
+Chattel slavery might have been a cheap method for cotton production in 1700s, but try that shit today and you will find your shareholders very unhappy, because mechanization is cheaper, and societal norms have also changed which would affect your brand image.

-I believe that a good portion of bad institutional inertia is due to decisions that were good at the time of their implementation, that just get grandfathered in and never questioned afterwards.
-Laws with expiration dates would be an example of clearing the cache to solve that problem, but laws with modelled specific goals and explanations on how and why they will be achieved can be better tracked and revisited exactly when needed.
+I believe that a good portion of institutional inertia is due to decisions that were good at the time of their implementation, that get grandfathered in and never questioned afterwards.
+Laws with expiration dates would be an example of clearing the cache to solve that problem, but laws with models, specific goals and explanations on how and why they will be achieved can be better tracked and revised exactly when needed.

 If decisions were expressed as models, the exact conditions upon which they rely on would be clear.
 For car factories, “Since storage costs money, and glass is easy to acquire, we do not need to store glass and will order it so it arrives Just In Time to gain efficiency” while being true, should not be cached to “Just In Time = more efficiency” as it relies on materials being easy to acquire, which may be true for glass but not computer chips, as we’ve seen with the pandemic and the resulting dip in car production.